Aviapolis’ workplace area on its way to a city where it's fun to stay

 A new city that attracts residents, businesses and travelers is arising in the vicinity of the airport, in the workplace-rich Aviapolis area.

-“The new residential area lies just a couple of kilometers from the Helsinki - Vantaa International Airport, which is unusual even globally.
+“The new residential area is located close to the Helsinki - Vantaa International Airport, which is unusual even globally.
 Aviapolis is located in the armpits of runways which protects it against aircraft noise,” tells Arja Lukin, project director of the area.

 Veromies district is the core of Aviapolis’ major region.
 The first residential blocks are now being built in Veromies and will be completed in spring 2019.
 At the same time, a private service provider's day-care center and nursing home will also be completed.
 Of the floor squares of the disposition plan approved in 2016, around a third is designated for housing, the rest for services and workplaces.
 Building of this 3.5-square-kilometer area will take altogether at least a couple of decades.